johnofleek/RPi_SierraWireless_PPP/RC76xx_ppp_RPi_testing.md

 ## Scope
 To see what happens when we use PPP with a Sierra Wireless RC7620 connected via RC7620 composite USB device UART to an RPi
+Also
+To see what happens when we use PPPos with a Sierra Wireless RC7620 connected via RC7620 UART1 to the RPi /dev/ttyACM0 UART.

 ## Kit used
 * RPi4